telefonicaid/fiware-health/dashboard/README.rst

 Configuration options
 ---------------------

-Some of these options can be overriden from the command line, but as a general rule the use ``dashboard.yml`` configuration file is preferrable.
+Some of the options can be overriden from the command line, but as a general rule the use of ``dashboard.yml`` configuration file is preferrable.

 Changelog